The Cultural Hub at Tom Davies Square — SudburyCIA

 greatersudbury.ca/city-hall/news-and-public-notices/2025/city-selects-construction-manager-for-cultural-hub-at-tom-davies-square/

-15 Total public expenditure and net-new cost estimates — SudburyCIA analysis.
-The $355–415M figure represents total 20-year public spending: build cost up to $64.5M + debt interest up to $31M + full library and gallery operating costs at $13–16M per year over 20 years.
-The $155–215M figure represents net-new costs above current spending: build cost + debt interest + incremental operating increases of $3–6M per year over 20 years.
-Neither figure has been produced or published by the City of Greater Sudbury.
+12 20-year cost estimates — SudburyCIA analysis.
+Total public expenditure (~$288M) includes build cost up to $64.5M, debt interest ~$8M over 20 years at 2.416%, and full library and gallery operating costs at ~$10.8M/yr over 20 years.
+Net-new cost (~$85–99M) includes build cost, debt interest, and incremental operating increases of $600K–$1.3M/yr over 20 years.
+Neither figure has been produced by the City of Greater Sudbury.
 Analysis — SudburyCIA

 Previous